Chehalis, Washington: Environment and ecology

-The city owns and operates the Chehalis Poplar Tree Farm located east of Claquato on State Route 6.
-The 11-unit, 250 acre site grows nine hybrid varieties of poplar and the trees are harvested on a rotating basis in sectioned units every 10 to 15 years.
-The lumber is sold to produce paper.
-The farm is part of Chehalis' water treatment program.
-Beginning in 2008, Class 1 wastewater, which had been commonly discharged into the Chehalis River, has been used to hydrate the poplar fields through the use of irrigation pipes.
-Reclaimed and treated water not absorbed by the poplars recharges the local aquifer.
-The farm was informally known as the "Chehalis Poplar Tree Plantation" and was renamed to its current moniker in 2021 due to local action requesting the removal of the word "plantation" as the term was considered objectionable.
+The city owns and operates the Chehalis Poplar Tree Farm.
+Located east of Claquato on State Route 6, the 11-unit, 250 acre site grows nine hybrid varieties of poplar.
+The farm is part of Chehalis' water treatment program where wastewater is used to hydrate the poplar fields.

 The area is populated by cascara, defined as a bush or tree depending on its size.
 The main harvesting of the plant is for its bark, commonly used as a laxative.
 Origins of a fungal disease, known as dogwood anthracnose, was first recorded in approximately 1977 in Chehalis.
 The disease spread to the East Coast and Southeast regions of the United States.

 The Chehalis River and Dillenbaugh Creek watersheds in the city are home to migrating coho salmon and the ecosystems support beaver and deer.
 A 66 acre wetland area was donated to Chehalis in 1994 by the owner of Yardbirds.
 Located at the northern city limit at Salzer Creek on National Avenue, Chehalis allows the parcel to be used as an improvement offset by businesses in exchange for companies building in other wetland areas in the community.

 The city contains two Superfund sites.
 A major flood in 1986 led to a contamination cleanup at a closed industrial site, known as American Crossarm and Conduit, near Millett Field.
 Approximately 10,000 USgal of a mixture of creosote and diesel fuel, as well as cancer-causing chemicals such as dioxins and pentachlorophenol used in the treatment of lumber, spread into the surrounding neighborhoods as well as the Dillenbaugh Creek watershed.
 The $9.5 million hazardous cleanup was undertaken by the Environmental Protection Agency (EPA) and the area was listed in 1988 as a federal superfund site; the remediation was not completed until 1996.
 The Hamilton/Labree Roads Groundwater Contamination site is an ongoing remediation project.
 Split into two units, the more than 10 acre contaminated area is located 2 mi south of the city at Berwick Creek.
 The concerns include the dumping of PERC and buried drums of other hazardous chemicals which has affected the soil and water system in the area.
 First noticed in 1993, an initial cleanup, referred to as "interim", began in 2020 and was completed in 2024.
 Continued monitoring of the site will evaluate if further mitigation will be required.